jo-micro/router/README.md

 A dynamic router (API Gatway) for go-micro.

-It looks for services that host "proto/routerclientpb/routerclientpb.RouterClient" and ask's them for routes/endpoints, then it registers that endpoints via a proxy method with gin.
+It looks for services that host "proto/routerclientpb/routerclientpb.RouterClient" and ask's them for routes/endpoints, then it registers that endpoints via a proxy method within gin.

 ## Caveats

-- gin doesn't allow to delete routes, so if you want to delete and/or update a route you have to restart go-micro/router.
+- gin doesn't allow to delete routes, so if you want to delete a route you have to restart go-micro/router.

 ## Build podman/docker image